-The company's public website provides a high standard of communication and information to all stakeholders to allow them to make informed decisions regarding risks and potential returns from the company's assets and operations.
+Senex's public website provides a high standard of communication and information to all stakeholders to allow them to make informed decisions regarding risks and potential returns from our assets and operations.

-The company's internal corporate communications team ensures the website is regularly updated and that it contains all ASX announcements, both present and historical, quarterly, half yearly and annual reports, financial statements, and information on the company's various operations and assets.
+Our internal corporate communications team ensures the website is regularly updated and that it contains all ASX announcements, both present and historical, quarterly, half yearly and annual reports, financial statements, and information on our various operations and assets.
 Webcasts, podcasts, videos and transcripts are also available on the website.

-Communications with investors are handled by a dedicated investor relations team that, together with the corporate communications team, ensures that investors and other stakeholders have access to information about the company.
-Those communications take place by phone, in person, over email, at briefings, through analysts, and at the company's AGM.
-Shareholders are actively encouraged to use these channels to become more informed about the company and its operations.
-The company's share registry provider accepts email communications from shareholders.
+Communications with investors are handled by a dedicated investor relations team that, together with the corporate communications team, ensures that investors and other stakeholders have access to information about Senex.
+Those communications take place by phone, in person, over email, at briefings, through analysts, media statements, annual reports, social media posts, and at our AGM.
+Shareholders are encouraged to use these channels to become more informed about Senex and its operations.
+Our share registry provider accepts email communications from shareholders.

-The company's disclosure and communications policy contains further details of the manner in which the company seeks to promote effective communication and is available on the company's website in the Corporate Governance section.
+Senex's Disclosure and Communications Policy contains further details of the manner in which we seek to promote effective communication and is available on our website in the corporate governance section.